Performances for Schools

 Performances for Schools on Tour will be The Magic Flute: Behind the Curtain on the following dates:

 If you are not currently on our mailing list you can sign up to receive our brochures, updates and to hear about other opportunities for teachers and students.

 These performances are a unique experience – Glyndebourne’s world-famous auditorium filled entirely with students, a special introduction on stage, and then all the emotion, spectacle and intensity of a Glyndebourne opera, full-length and fully staged.

-- Online Guides and teaching resources for English, Music and Art & Design teachers, available from May 2018
+- Digital teaching resources for English, Music and Art & Design teachers

 - An on-stage introduction for schools before the performance

 - Programmes for students to take home

 Glyndebourne’s Performances for Schools are supported by The Clore Duffield Foundation, The Pilot Trust, The Alchemy Foundation, The Davis Foundation, Tufton Charitable Trust, The Kowitz Family Foundation, Mike and Agatha Taylor, The John Jarrold Trust and an anonymous donor through investment from Glyndebourne’s New Generation Programme which invests significantly in developing new audiences and artists of the future.

 Glyndebourne’s education programme is supported using public funding by Arts Council England.